Local variational study of 2d lattice energies and application to Lennard-Jones type interactions: Computation of the first and the second derivatives of

 \begin{prop} (\cite{Mont}) If $f\in \mathcal{F}$ is completely monotone, then for any $A>0$ and for any $(x,y)$ such that $0<x<1/2$ and $y>\sqrt{3}/2$, we have

 In particular, $(x,y)=(1/2,\sqrt{3}/2)$ is the only minimizer of $(x,y)\mapsto E_f(x,y,A)$ and $x=(0,1)$ is a saddle point.
 Furthermore, this function has no other critical point. \end{prop} \begin{proof} It is clear by Montgomery results \cite[Lem.
-4 and 7]{Mont} and the fact (see \cite[Section 3]{BetTheta15} for more details) that any completely monotone function $f$ can be written as the Laplace transform of a positive Borel measure $\mu$ on $[0,+\infty)$, i.e.
+4 and 7]{Mont} and the fact (see e.g. \cite[Section 3]{BetTheta15}) that any completely monotone function $f$ can be written as the Laplace transform of a positive Borel measure $\mu$ on $[0,+\infty)$, i.e.

 \end{proof}